rondharma/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 Each of the recovery points regardless of the location of store (array snapshot, On-Premises Protection-Store, or HPE Cloud Protection-Store) can be recovered using of GreenLake API: **POST /backup-recovery/v1beta1/virtual-machines/:id/restore.** This API requires a request body of JSON structure as documented in the HPE GreenLake developer website.
 In this blog post, I planned a demo of the steps to recover the virtual machine from a copy that had existed in the HPE Cloud Protection Store into the VMware cluster where the Protection Storage Gateway is hosted (recover as a new virtual machine).

-API used for this: **GET /virtualization/v1beta1/virtual-machines?sort=name desc&filter=name rq’0-Linux-Demo-VM02’&select=appType,id,name,type,guestinfo,protectionJobInfo&filter=name eq ‘0-Linux-Demo-VM02’**
+API used for this: **GET /virtualization/v1beta1/virtual-machines?sort=name desc&filter=name eq’0-Linux-Demo-VM02’&select=appType,id,name,type,guestinfo,protectionJobInfo**

 ![API to discover backup for recovery of VM](/img/api-to-discover-vm-for-recovery.png)